 In traditional finance, the typical DeFi cases include the existing financial sector.
 We are thoroughly informed about its applications and pressure points, after all.
 DeFi proposes the involvement of no intermediaries, fewer charges, and fewer unreasonable rule-based exemptions.
 We can describe the variations between centralized exchanges and decentralized exchanges (or DEXes) in a similar manner.

 A DEX offers transaction facilitation essentially by automating trading processes, not interference.
-Using a DEX, apart from a password, does not require any central authority to take care of your funds, and also no personal information is needed.
+Using a DEX, apart from a password, does not require any central authority to take care of your funds, as well as no personal information.
 Core principles of most DEXes involve pseudonymity and user protection, and no central body entrusting users' personal information.
 A decentralized exchange establishes a trustless network that enables users to only associate with one party.
 It can be the contract you trade with or the person you trade with.

-Then, why does the exchange of transactions on decentralized platforms account for only 1 percent of all cryptocurrency exchanges, given some exponential growth in the DEX usage recently?
+Then, why does the exchange of transactions on decentralized platforms account for only 1 percent of all cryptocurrency exchanges, given some exponential growth in DEX usage recently?

 We must first maintain the strengths of basics for DEXes to solve their scalability issues and prosper.
 It requires selecting the correct blockchain platform on which the DEX runs.

 Each blockchain comes with its advantages and limitations.
 Any exchange must select carefully upon which framework for the project development.
 For example, stakeholders must consider the technical requirements of a DEX design from the beginning as a framework for decentralization.
 It must have frameworks that not only minimize the scalability burden but also match up to stringent security requirements.

 Privacy-preserving technology may be the most distinctive feature.
 It helps developers, while still being useful for end-users, to enable the execution of transactions that respect privacy principles.
 It also makes it easier to adhere to securities laws with the underlying trustless protocol powered by blockchain.